kaushiknimalan/Rock-Paper-and-Scissors-Game-Python/README.md

 # Rock-Paper-and-Scissors-Game-Python
+ This is The Rock Paper and Scissors game..
- In this game you can choose how many rounds you want and you should beat the computer by having more points than it
+ In this game you will be competeing with the computer..
+ You have to score more points than it to win the game read everything properly when you run it